sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > - This means a government that is open by default.
 > - [...] better digital capacity and services for Canadians.

+### Digital Standards

+The [GC's Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.
+In order to design digital services to better serve Canadians, the Standards leads teams to:

+> - Work in the open by default
+> - Use open standards and solutions
+> - Collaborate widely

+### Mandatory procedures for EA assessment

+The [Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) (Appendix A of the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601)) are used by departmental architecture review boards and the GC enterprise architecture review board (EARB) as an assessment framework to review digital initiatives, in order to ensure the GC acts as a single enterprise and is well-aligned to its digital direction.
+The procedures stipulate the following:

+> - Data should only be purchased once and should align with international standards
+> - Data should be shared openly by default as per the Directive on Open Government
+> - Where possible, use open standards and open source software first
+> - All source code must be released under an appropriate open source software license
+> - Share code publicly when appropriate, and when not, share within the Government of Canada
+> - Design for cloud mobility and develop an exit strategy to avoid vendor lock-in
+> - Model business processes using Business Process Management Notation (BPMN) to identify common enterprise processes

+### ESDC OSS Management Framework

+The [ESDC OSS Management Framework (internal link)](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), endorsed at ESDC EARB on March 16, 2021, provides guidance and sets direction around OSS product selection considerations and compliance obligations such as governance, code sharing, licensing and security to ESDC.
+It also provides a list of recommendations, considerations and procedures for the adoption, management and promotion of OSS as the primary option for future and next iteration solutions of ESDC/IITB information systems.
+Some short-term recommendations are:

+> - IITB decides, defines and focuses on the preferred areas of adoption, consider OSS in every aspect of the ICT Ecosystem+
+> - IITB implements a process for the sharing and re-use of developed OSS efforts within the department, GoC and OSS Community
+> - Establish an OSS Program Office [...] to take on the responsibility and further define the process and reporting requirements...

 ### Digital Nations Charter

 The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world's leading digital governments that uses technology to improve citizens’ services in Canada and globally.